The Ohra-Takamine Project

 The Ohra northeast striking vein is reported as 1,200m long with an average width of 0.9 meter (1Michitoshi, 1967).
 Three veins are recorded striking N60°E dipping 60°N. Average widths of the quartz-calcite veins are 0.9m.
 Veins are divided into many small parallel veinlets carrying native gold, argentite, chalcopyrite, pyrite and galena.
 A fluid inclusion temperature of 221 degrees is recorded (6METI, 2000).

 Due to the high prospectivity of the district, known auriferous low sulfidation epithermal vein mineralization both within and peripheral to the property and basically intact fossil geothermal systems, the company believes this area is worthy of more detailed exploration.
-The Company will seek to define the limits of the alteration around these vein systems by building on the existing data with detailed surface mapping, geochemical-sampling and geophysics to target new zones and extensions to known veins for scout drill testing.
+Based on recent prospect evaluation success with the definition of inferred new target zones and extensions to known veins along the Ohra-Takamine-Urushi mine corridor the Company feels scout drill testing of such targets is warranted.

 1 Michitoshi Miyahisa, 1967: Report of gold deposits survey in Takamine/Ohra district, Kagoshima prefecture, Association of Kagoshima Prefecture mineral resources development promotion.